Miss Zhao's suicide: Media reactions

 Immediately after the incident, Da Gong Bao, or Public Interest, reported it in an article titled "The Tragedy of a Bride Committing Suicide in Her Bridal Sedan Chair."
 This article sparked, discussions and debates among Changsha newspapers.
 Intellectuals and activists, including Mao Zedong and Yi Long, wrote and participated in the conversation.
 Da Gong Bao, being the first to report the incident, sponsored follow-up investigations searching for the cause of this incident.
-Since the litigant had passed away, there was not a consensus among why "Miss Zhao" committed the suicide.
+Since the litigant had died, there was not a consensus among why "Miss Zhao" committed the suicide.
 In order to maintain subjectiveness, the newspaper collected three different rumors regarding to the suicide of Zhao, and reported all three together.

 The first rumor claimed that the bride was concerned with the ongoing gossip that the groom was caught for illegal activities in Hankou, Hubei, and was hence sentenced to jail.
 As a result, the bride asked to delay the marriage, and wanted to make the final decision after the truth was revealed.
 However, the groom ended up returning to Changsha, Hunan the day before the marriage, so the groom family decided to reject the bride's request, making the bride consider using her suicide to protest.
 The second rumor said that the bride refused to being married, and thus committed suicide, because she wanted to preserve her chastity.
 The rumor said that the bride was initially married to a member of the Xu family, but the marriage was not processed, because the Xu groom died before the date of the marriage.
 As a result, the bride made a swear that she would never remarry.
 The third rumor focused on the unwillingness of the bride to marry because of the age difference.
 The rumor said the bride was only twenty years old, while the groom was already over forty years old.
 The groom was also claimed by the rumor to have a marriage history and unpleasant appearance.
 The family of the bride agreed to this marriage solely because of the luxurious betrothal presents that the groom's family provided for the marriage.
 The rumor said that on the day of marriage, the bride refused to wake up, wear make-up, and attend the wedding.
 As a result, her father violently slapped her and forced her to get on the bridal sedan chair, which contributed to her final decision of committing suicide.